nidhaloff/igel/README.rst

 ---------------------------------------------------------------------------------------------------------

-First step is to provide a yaml file (you can also use json if you want).
-You can do this manually by creating a .yaml file and editing it yourself.
+First step is to provide a yaml file (you can also use json if you want)

+You can do this manually by creating a .yaml file (called igel.yaml by convention but you can name if whatever you want) and editing it yourself.
-However, if you are lazy (and you probably are, like me :D), you can use the igel init command to get started fast:
+However, if you are lazy (and you probably are, like me :D), you can use the igel init command to get started fast, which will create a basic config file for you on the fly.